 For the limited purposes of this Policy and any associated Regulations, these words and phrases have the following meanings:

-Breakage Fees: Amounts deposited by students enrolled in laboratory or other courses that employ specialized equipment to create a reserve from which damaged or lost equipment may be repaired or repurchased.
+Breakage Fee: Amount deposited by a student enrolled in a laboratory or other course that employs specialized equipment to create a minimal reserve from which damaged or lost equipment may be repaired or repurchased.

+Course-offering unit: An academic department, college, or other unit of the University authorized to offer a credit-bearing course, as more fully described in Policies 6-001 and 6-100.

-Key Deposit: A deposit made by a student to whom a key is issued under the Key Policy (Policy 3-234), subject to refund upon return of the key by the student.
+Key Deposit: A deposit made by a student to whom a key is issued in accord with University Regulations regarding keys (Policy 3-234), subject to refund upon return of the key by the student.

-Private Instruction Fees: Fees collected from students and used to compensate instructors for individualized private instruction necessary to the development of personal performance skills or artistic competencies of such students.
+Private Instruction Fee: Fee collected from a student and used to compensate instructors for individualized private instruction necessary to the development of personal performance skills or artistic competencies.

-Special Course Fees: Fees or charges that are imposed to offset unfunded costs associated with individual courses offered either on or off campus, including: use of nontraditional instructional systems; access to and use of technical instruments; and/or use of consumable laboratory or other instructional materials.
+Special Course Fee: Fee or charge that is imposed to offset unfunded costs associated with an individual course offered either on or off campus or using other modalities, including: use of special software, nontraditional instructional systems; access to and use of technical instruments and equipment; and/or use of consumable laboratory or other instructional materials.
 (See below for guidelines about how such fees can and cannot be used.)

-Special Program Fees: Fees or charges that are imposed to offset unfunded costs for extraordinary services associated with specialized educational programs.
+Special Program Fee: Fee or charge that is imposed to offset unfunded costs for services associated with a specialized educational program.
 (See below for guidelines about how such fees can and cannot be used.)

 III.
 Policy: